Bryd-Org/mts-slack-management-scripts/README.md

    - Click on the **three dots menu** (⋮) next to the workspace name.
    - Select **Copy Workspace ID** from the dropdown menu.

-You can now use this workspace ID in the `.env` file.
+You can now use this workspace ID in the instructions file.

 ---